mherrmann/pypxlib/README.rst

 --------------------------

 pypxlib is esentially a thin wrapper around the pxlib C library.
-The high-level API described above makes it easy to *read* tables.
-If you also need to write to a table, or another more complicated use case, then you can fall back to the ctypes bindings of pxlib exposed by this
+The high-level API described above makes it easy to read tables but offers limited support when it comes to writing tables.
+If you also need to write to a table, or another more complicated use case, then you can fall back to the ctypes bindings of pxlib exposed by this library:
-library:

 .. code:: python